smartboyathome/Wonderland-Engine/README.md

 Cheshire-Engine
 ===============

-The Cheshire Cybersecurity Scoring Engine aims to be a highly flexible scoring engine for use in Cybersecurity competitions.
+The Cheshire Cyber Defense Scoring Engine aims to be a highly flexible scoring engine for use in Cybersecurity competitions.
 Inspired by the Pacific Rim Collegiate Cyber Defense Competition, Cheshire aims to allow greater modularity for administrators, while also allowing automation of some currently